malk/malk.github.com/source/_posts/2012-10-31-what-is-an-elastic-datastore.markdown

 ---
 layout: post
-title: "What does it means for a Datastore to be elastic?"
+title: "What is an elastic datastore?"
 date: 2012-10-31 13:57
 comments: true
 categories: BigData